 Other blogs that you might be interested in include:

-Mould: A Common Cause Of Gut Problems
+Can Mold Cause Gut Problems

 Firstly it is important to point out that there is a bidirectional relationship between the gut microbiome and mycotoxins.
-For example it has been discussed in the research how the gut microbiome is capable of eliminating mycotoxins naturally, provided that the host (i.e you) is healthy with a balanced (diverse) gut microbiome.
+For example it has been discussed in the research how the gut microbiome is capable of eliminating mycotoxins naturally, provided that the host (i.e you) is healthy with a diverse gut microbiome.

 However, the gastrointestinal tract and the gut microbiome, are the first to come into contact with mycotoxins present in food, and so are particularly vulnerable to the harmful effects of these toxins (source).